 Annual Prospects Report

-Fishing for black bass should be fair to good in 2023.
+Fishing for black bass could be poor to fair in 2025.
 Largemouth bass are the most numerous black bass species in Stockton Lake, especially in the upper portions of the lake.
 Spotted bass and smallmouth bass are present throughout the lake, but make up larger percentages of the population in the lower portion of the lake (closer to the dam).
 A new regulation went into effect on March 1, 2019; the spotted bass minimum length limit was changed from 15 inches to 12 inches.
-In 2022, spring black bass surveys were not completed due to flooding conditions.
-In 2021 largemouth bass catch rates were down and below the long-term average on both arms of the lake.
-Size structure was good with 24% of the fish collected on the Big Sac arm and 31% of the fish collected on the Little Sac Arm greater than the 15” minimum length limit.
-In recent years anglers have reported an improvement in smallmouth bass fishing on the lower end of the lake.
-Recent fall electrofishing surveys have produced decent catch rates of smallmouth bass.
-Size structure has been poor, however fish up to 18” have been sampled in surveys.
+In survey’s conducted in the spring of 2024 overall catch rates were below the long-term average.
+Approximately 22% of the largemouth bass captured during the surveys were over the 15-inch minimum length limit.
+On a positive note, surveys conducted in 2023 and 2024 revealed an increase in juvenile largemouth bass.
+This could lead to improved fishing in the future.
+Approximately 37 % of the spotted bass captured in these surveys were over the 12-inch minimum length limit.
+Anglers continue to report an improvement in smallmouth bass fishing on the lower end of the lake in recent years.

 Stockton Lake is approximately 50 miles northwest of Springfield.
 From Springfield, expect a 50 minute drive to the south end of the lake and a 70 minute drive to the north end of the lake.